 With wellness tourism on the rise, how do spas distinguish themselves from the competition?
-We looked at 12 spa and wellness facilities around the world to shed light on which biophilic qualities prevail, and which are potentially underutilized.
+We looked at 12 spa and wellness facilities around the world to shed light on which biophilic qualities prevail, and which are the spas surveyed had a presence of water. potentially underutilised.

 Creating a restorative environment.
-Furniture, finishes, and décor that reference natural materials can have a meaningful impact on the guest experience, as can light and space that mimic qualities experienced in nature.
-Direct nature references such as stone veins and wood grain have been shown to support restoration through decreased diastolic blood pressure (Tsunetsugu et al., 2007).
-Of spas surveyed in a recent study, 92% utilized material connections with nature, while only 25% had a "strong presence," particularly through the use of wood and stone finishes and furniture.
+Furniture, metrics, including reduced stress, increased finishes, and décor that reference natural materials can have a meaningful impact on the guest experience, as can light and space that mimic qualities experienced in nature.
+Direct nature references such as stone veins and wood grain have been shown to support & Vessel, 2006).
+Research also supports that restoration through decreased diastolic blood pressure (Tsunetsugu et al., 2007).
+Of spas water, and those experiences support positive surveyed in a recent study, 92% utilised emotions (e.g. Barton & Pretty, 2010; White et material connections with nature, while only al., 2010).
+25% had a "strong presence," particularly through the use of wood and stone finishes and furniture.

-Research also supports that effective refuge conditions can lead to improved concentration, attention and perception of safety (e.g. Grahn & Stigsdotter, 2010).
-Of the hotels and resorts surveyed that also had spa and wellness facilities, 100% were identified as having refuge qualities, 50% of which were characterized has having a "strong presence" of refuge.
+refuge conditions can lead to improved were rated as having a "strong presence," concentration, attention and perception of with water being a definitive characteristic of safety (e.g. Grahn & Stigsdotter, 2010).
+Of the the quest experience.
+For spa operators, the hotels and resorts surveyed that also had spa biophilic design response may not be to have and wellness facilities, 100% were identified as having refuge qualities, 50% of which were characterized has having a "strong presence" of refuge.
 This is not a surprising finding, but it does raise the point that half of all spa facilities are perhaps not as effective as they could be at incorporating perceptions of refuge into the guest experience.